 I also like how Think Tank gets her students involved in creating the motivational classroom decor.
 Students work together to piece their Test Prep – Test Motivation “block” with their classmates.
 The result is a beautiful, fun, one of a kind pop-art to hang in the hall.
 Check it out here.

-Motivation & Emotional Prep
+Motivation & Emotional Support for Test Prep

 At the end of the day, I suppose that no one really wants to take a series of tests, and no one really gets excited about all those bubbles.
 However, we need our students to feel upbeat and energetic about testing because the results often mean so much.
 That’s why this category is so important!
-One of the things that has always stuck out to me is how much emphasis we put on the tests… so much so that it’s easy to forget how all that pressure makes the students feel.
+One of the things that have always stuck out to me is how much emphasis we put on the tests… so much so that it’s easy to forget how all that pressure makes the students feel.
 A few years ago, my students were really worried, and I realized they were internalizing the test.
 I created a quick lesson and activity right away to teach them about the true meaning of success and how they are more than the test.
 You can grab that lesson here free.

 During the testing week or weeks, it’s also important to keep students’ energy levels up.
 I created a Surviving the Standardized Testing Season Survival Kit with tons of goodies to do just that all around the theme of Rocking the Test!